 All students become familiar with: the history and theory of exhibitions and with the process of designing an exhibition; technologies involved in museum work, including databases, website design, and social media; specific areas of museum practice; experience in fundraising and development, and have written a grant; and the understanding of the public role of the museum and its mission as an educational force in the community.

 Program facilities equipment

 Students have access to collections owned by the university and galleries/exhibition spaces on campus.

 Assistant Curator; Collections Associate; Document Processor; Gallery Manager; Exhibit Project Manager; Archivist

 Eastman Kodak Company, Genesee Country Village & Museum, George Eastman Museum, New York Public Library, Rochester Institute of Technology, Smithsonian Institution; The Strong

 |Outcome||% of Students|

-Students in the museum studies degree are required to complete one cooperative education or internship experience in a cultural institution.
-Cooperative education, or co-op for short, is full-time, paid work experience in your field of study.
+Students in the museum studies degree are required to complete one cooperative education (co-op) or internship experience in a cultural institution.
+Co-op is full-time, paid work experience in your field of study.
 Co-ops are usually a summer or semester in duration.
 Internships may be full- or part-time and are often completed during the semester.
 They vary in duration depending on the organization.
 Both co-ops and internships may be completed locally, nationally, or internationally.